Code-Hex/sqlx-transactionmanager/README.md

 ## Description

 sqlx-transactionmanager is a simple transaction manager.
 This package provides nested transaction management on multi threads.

+See more details [example code](https://github.com/Code-Hex/sqlx-transactionmanager/blob/master/eg/main.go#L57-L87) if you want to know how to use this.

 ## Install